I am currently a PhD student

 For this authorisation, the committee is particularly vigilant about the state of progress of the work and will base its decision on the opinion issued by the 3ᵉ year or 6ᵉ year thesis committee.

-NB: this derogation can be granted to doctoral students who have an elective mandate in the university and component councils, who are employed (except for financed theses and for part-time doctoral students) on production of a certificate from their employer, who have been on sick leave (with supporting documents) and to doctoral students who have had a child during the thesis preparation period.
+NB: this derogation may be granted to doctoral students who are in paid employment (outside the scope of their funded thesis and for part-time doctoral students) on production of a certificate from their employer, who have taken sick leave (with supporting documents) and to doctoral students who have had a child during the thesis preparation period.

 Caesura